AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 ### Connection Pooling in Frameworks

-Some application frameworks, such as **Django**, already provide a form of connection pooling out of the box.
+Some application frameworks, like **Django** and **Laravel***, already provide a form of connection pooling out of the box.
 - Django’s ORM maintains a persistent connection per application process (or thread), reusing it across multiple queries.
+- Laravel uses PDO (PHP Data Objects) under the hood.
+You can enable persistent connections to let PDO attempt to reuse existing connections instead of creating new ones for each request.
 - This is sometimes called **implicit pooling**, because you don’t see a pool manager, but you still avoid reconnecting on every query.
-- For larger deployments or many concurrent users, an external pooler such as **PgBouncer** is still recommended, since Django’s built-in reuse does not manage hundreds or thousands of concurrent clients efficiently.
+- For larger deployments or many concurrent users, an external pooler such as **PgBouncer** is still recommended, since these 'out of the box solutions'does not manage hundreds or thousands of concurrent clients efficiently.

 👉 Important to know: frameworks often reduce connection overhead by default, but for true high-concurrency environments you usually combine them with a dedicated pooler.